Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 From Ilhéus Airport, you can rent a car, use a private transfer, or a taxi/Uber.

-To get to Itacaré by bus, you will need to use a taxi/Uber to Ilhéus Bus Terminal, and from there, you can get a bus from Rota company until Itacaré, which will cost about R$25*/one-way.
+To get to Itacaré by bus, you will need to use a taxi/Uber to Ilhéus Bus Terminal, and from there, you can get a bus from Rota company to Itacaré, which will cost about R$25*/one-way.
 The travel is about 1h20 by car and 2 hours by bus.

 If you are looking for a company to do a private transfer from Ilhéus to Itacaré, you can look for Alessandro from Margueta Turismo, who will charge R$300* for the couple.